Language selection

 World Trade Organisation Joint Statement Initiative on Services Domestic Regulation

-The Reference Paper on Services Domestic Regulation (PDF) proposes new concrete trade rules to provide greater transparency and predictability in the regulatory environment for services and lead to better economic performances.
 The initiative has the potential to help address the challenges faced by Canadian service providers, and especially micro, small and medium enterprises (MSME) who are typically less equipped to navigate opaque and costly requirements procedures.
 The agreement also includes the first binding provision on non-discrimination between men and women within the WTO framework.
 This provision represents a key milestone in Canada's leadership promoting women's economic empowerment and a significant step towards making trade rules more inclusive.

 The JSI DR disciplines reinforce good regulatory practices.
-While Canada's domestic practices already exceed the agreed minimum standard, these new WTO rules will undoubtedly support Canadian services exporters in markets that Canada has no bilateral free trade agreements, as transparency and predictability play a major part in overall trade openness and ease of doing business.
-An Organisation for Economic and Cooperation and Development (OECD) studyFootnote 2 estimates that JSI DR disciplines could reduce services trade costs by around 7% on average in the Asia-Pacific Economic Cooperation (APEC) region and 6% for the G20, which translates to total trade cost savings in the range of USD 75 billion for APEC economies and USD 140 billion for the G20.
+While Canada's domestic practices already exceed the agreed minimum standard, these new WTO rules will undoubtedly support Canadian services exporters in markets where Canada has no bilateral free trade agreements, as transparency and predictability play a major part in overall trade openness and ease of doing business.
+An Organisation for Economic and Cooperation and Development (OECD) studyFootnote 1 estimates that JSI DR disciplines could reduce services trade costs by around 7% on average in the Asia-Pacific Economic Cooperation (APEC) region and 6% for the G20, which translates to total trade cost savings in the range of USD 75 billion for APEC economies and USD 140 billion for the G20.

 Background